 Read More: Stories about South Korea

 Between Japan, South Korea and Russia plies one ferry company, DSB.
-But if you just need to ferry between Japan and South Korea you have more options (as we wrote about in our country reports here and here).
+But if you just need to ferry between Japan and South Korea you have more options.

 We took the DSB ferry Eastern Dream from South Korea (port of Donghae) to Vladivostok in March 2018.

 - The journey from South Korea takes about 22 hours.
-The ferry leaves every Sunday and arrives on Monday.
+The ferry leaves every Sunday and arrives in Vladivostok on Monday.